Skip to content

 Can I undo a redaction after saving the file?

-If you save the file as a new image, the redaction becomes permanent.
-You cannot undo it once the file is closed.
-Always keep an original, unedited copy of your screenshot in a secure folder if you think you might need the unredacted version later.
+Saving the file as a new image makes the redaction permanent.
+You cannot undo it once the file closes.
+Always keep an original, unedited copy of your screenshot in a secure folder if you might need the unredacted version later.

 Is it safe to use online screenshot redaction tools?

-Using online tools is risky because you must upload your private images to a third-party server.
-If the site is not secure, your sensitive data could be intercepted.
-It is much safer to use built-in tools like the Windows Snipping Tool, which processes your images locally on your computer.
+Using online tools introduces risk because you must upload your private images to a third-party server.
+If the site lacks security, your sensitive data could be intercepted.
+Built-in tools like the Windows Snipping Tool process your images locally on your computer instead.

 Was this guide helpful?